 If you know two things about me, it might be that I’m a huge fan of Nest and a huge fan of smart thermostats, so comparing Nest’s smart thermostats is truly a dream come true.
 Now, the reason I love smart thermostats is not only because they’re convenient to use, controlling them remotely and commanding them with your voice.
-No, it’s because using smart thermostats can actually save you money.
+No, it’s because using smart thermostats can actually save you money, which is why I’m comparing the Nest Learning Thermostat vs Nest Thermostat E.

 In fact, Nest’s thermostats save people an average of 10-12% on heating bills and an average of 15% on cooling bills, according to an independent study posted on the Nest website.
 That means that these things will pay for themselves within a couple years, which is not something you can say about most smart home devices.